ropfoo/portowlio/src/content/projects/packerino.md

     ]
 ---

-Helping to manage and plan gear to take on trips..
+Small web app helping to manage and plan gear to take on trips.